How to generate an OpenAPI document with Pydantic V2

 Speakeasy uses OpenAPI extensions to provide additional information for generating SDKs.

-We can add extensions using OpenAPI Overlays, which are YAML files that Speakeasy overlays on top of the OpenAPI schema.
+We can add extensions using OpenAPI overlays, which are YAML files that Speakeasy lays on top of the OpenAPI document.

-Alternatively, you can add extensions directly to the OpenAPI schema using the x-
+Note that for Speakeasy OpenAPI extensions, you can also add extensions directly to the OpenAPI document using the x-

 prefix.